Centrally located in Phoenix, First Place is transit oriented and within walking distance of light rail and public transportation.

 ASU Downtown, the “compassionate campus,” is collaborating with First Place and SARRC on a collection of research and educational initiatives.
 Through the First Place Fellowship Program, ASU doctoral and postdoctoral fellows will also be residing at First Place–Phoenix while working with the First Place Leadership Institute.

 Burton Barr Central Library is home of LibraryWorks, part of SARRC’s CommunityWorks® suite of teen volunteer programs.
 Here, young adults with and without autism receive training and work experience while contributing to the broader community through their volunteerism.
-The library is also home of SARRC’s Beneficial Beans Café, a social enterprise that serves as a site for vocational training and work internships.

 Students from Arizona School for the Arts (ASA) are long-standing participants with CommunityWorks®.
 ASA students and personnel comprise 80% of the peer mentors who participate in the CommunityWorks® program.